DevSilv/ARCHIVED-varts-plain-css/the-things-that-every-developer-should-know.md

-# things that every blogging developer should know
+# the things that every blogging developer should know

 ## version of this article